jrgherrera/labs-vagrantpuppet/README.md

     git clone --recursive git://github.com/hangarcr/PROJECT-NAME.git .

-If you are Tech Leader just clone this repository and put the files on _"project"_ directory:
+If you are Tech Leader just clone this repository and put the files on _"project"_ directory, and delete the file "delete-this-file"

     git clone --recursive git@github.com:hangarcr/labs-vagrantpuppet.git .
+    rm project/delete-this-file

 Locate the file called _Vagrantfile_ and make sure that you are at the same level.